napari/napari/docs/developers/packaging.md

 #### Default installation path

 This depends on each OS.
-Our general strategy is to put it under `napari-<version>` in the user directory.
+Our general strategy is to put it under `napari-app-<installer-version>` somewhere in the user directory.
 However, there are several constrains we need to take into account to make this happen:

 * On Windows, users can choose between an "Only me" and "All users" installation.
 This changes what we understand by "user directory".
 This is further complicated by the existence of "domain users", which are not guaranteed to have a user directory per se.
-* On macOS, the PKG installer does not offer a lot of flexibility for this configuration, so we need to override the _name_ to include the version tag.
+* On macOS, the PKG installer does not offer a lot of flexibility for this configuration.
+We use a combination of `default_location_pkg` and `pkg_name` so it ends up under `~/Library/napari-app-<installer-version>`

 #### Branding